Thai jungle curry is famed for being one of the spiciest curries, my version features a little chicken, lots of vegetables & loads of chilli.

 Yes, use anything you like, just make sure they are the sort of vegetables that can be cooked quickly.

-Thai eggplant or aubergine are pretty common in traditional versions of kaeng pa, I’m not a fan, so I do not use them.
-Courgette to zucchini make a lovely addition to this recipe as do bamboo shoots.
+Thai eggplant or aubergine is a pretty common in traditional versions of kaeng pa, I'm not a fan, so I do not use them.
+Courgette to zucchini make a lovely addition to this recipe, as do bamboo shoots.

 Can I make this in advance?